Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 The current target is expected to be a minimum amount of appropriate stake for the lowest tier MNO.

 Governance should review and provide feedback on how validators withdraw and exit the network.
+Further evaluation is needed to identify appropriate penalties for slashable offenses.

 ### Committees On-Chain